 If experiencing a muscle spasm, hydration and stretching are two good self help options.
 Always, if you are unsure, consult your GP.

 If you are curious about whether Acupuncture can help with your pain, please call the clinic on 9796 2388 to discuss whether I may be able to assist.

 Chronic injuries are often more complicated.
-An acute condition is always an excessive condition, as it is an acute stagnation as described above.
+An acute condition is always an excessive condition, as it is an acute stagnation in Chinese Medicine.
 Chronic cases though tend to be a mix, as the injured area has become deficient over time causing the chronic pain, but tends to flare from time to time becoming excessive for a short while.
-So a mixture of techniques are used to nourish the deficiency to help provide long term relief, but also some dispersing techniques to alleviate the acute pain.
+So a mixture of Acupuncture techniques are used to nourish the deficiency to help provide long term relief, but also some dispersing techniques to alleviate the acute pain.
 Like with any problem the sooner you seek treatment the better.
 Many chronic patients I see in my clinic are trying Acupuncture as a last resort, so the problem has been ongoing for months or even years.
 Whilst this does make treatment more difficult it doesn’t mean we can’t achieve a good result, A Meta-Analysis performed in the Journal of Pain in 2017 reported: “Acupuncture is effective for the treatment of chronic musculoskeletal, headache, and osteoarthritis pain.
 Treatment effects of acupuncture persist over time and cannot be explained solely in terms of placebo effects.
 Referral for a course of acupuncture treatment is a reasonable option for a patient with chronic pain.“